KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/Gerald, The First Hunter.md

 When he was younger, Gerald ordered for the Extinction of the Order of the Mutant Blood Hunters (Including [[Ludwig Van Scythe]]) after their killing and harvesting DNA of the Great Old One washed up on a beach of a fishing village located along the outskirts of Evernight.
 Gerald oversees the Hunt, which is a yearly occurrence within the City of Evernight due to Sai Mona's dream.
 ##### Abilities
-Gerald is a level 16 Order of the Profane Soul Blood Hunter
+Gerald is a Order of the Profane Soul Blood Hunter